 Busy season is always good for business — but it often spells trouble for overstretched support teams.
 Luckily for brands, no peak season is more predictable than Black Friday.

-According to the National Retail Federation, 88 million Americans shopped online on Black Friday in 2021.
-And while last year marked the first year-on-year drop in Black Friday spending, US digital retailers still pulled in a total of $8.9 billion (and this number doesn’t account for the revenue generated in other sectors like the travel industry).
+According to the National Retail Federation, 196.7 million Americans shopped online over the Thanksgiving holiday weekend in 2022.
+And US digital retailers still pulled in a total of $211.7 billion (and this number doesn’t account for the revenue generated in other sectors like the travel industry).

-This shopping spree isn’t fun for everyone.
+This shopping spree isn’t fun for everyone, however.
 While consumers are busy hunting down holiday deals, support teams end up swamped with inquiries.
 But it doesn’t have to be this way.

 With the right plan (and tools) in place, CS teams can breeze through Black Friday — while providing their customers with quality care.
 We’ve put together 6 tips to help your support team prepare for Black Friday.